byuflowlab/Atmosphere.jl/README.md

 The function atmospherefit takes in an altitude (in meters) and outputs the density, viscosity, and speed of sound based on fits to the Standard Atmosphere Model (slightly modified from "Flight Vehicle Aerodynamics" by Dr. Mark Drela (MIT)).

-All other functions are auxiliary to the atmosphere function.

 The equations used for the fit are:

 ```julia